• Skip to primary navigation

 I really enjoy making recipes that I know my family and friends will love.
 Even kids that pinch their nose at the mere mention of cabbage will love these homemade Asian Cabbage Rolls.
 Recipes like this are put in regular rotation at our house.
 We grow our own cabbage, so we certainly need several recipes to use it up.
 No worries – I could eat this recipe on a daily basis.
 It’s really that good.
 We never get tired of it.

 Cabbage has become a favorite veggie of mine.
-It can be added to soups, grilled and of course, made into salad, like my Keto Coleslaw with Cilantro and Lime.
+It can be added to soups, sautéed in a skillet like this Fried Cabbage with Sausage, and of course, made into salad, like my Keto Coleslaw with Cilantro and Lime.

 I like to use the Cannonball variety, simply because it’s so versatile and it looks so beautiful in the garden.